ayaallaa/Delivery-Chatbot/Rasa_Chatbot/MS Teams Integration/README.md

 * Import the DeliveryBot zip --> go to ``Bots``

-* Edit the endpoint address like in step 6 as in [Here](https://github.com/ayaallaa/Delivery-Chatbot/tree/main/Rasa_Chatbot/MS%20Teams%20Integration#creating-an-app-for-microsoft-teams) & make sure it's running & correct.
+* Edit the endpoint address like in step 6 as mentioned above & make sure it's running & correct.

 * Complete the same steps from 7 till the end.

-* Train Rasa chatbot & run it as in [Here](https://github.com/ayaallaa/Delivery-Chatbot/tree/main/Rasa_Chatbot/MS%20Teams%20Integration#start-the-chatbot)
+* Train Rasa chatbot

+* Run the Rasa server& the actions server as mentioned above.

+* Start to say Hi to the bot.